Stable nearly self-similar blowup of the 2D Boussinesq and 3D Euler equations with smooth data II: Rigorous Numerics: Construct and estimate the approximate solution to the linearized equations

 \subsubsection{Decomposing the time interval for parallel computing}

 To verify that the posteriori error is small, we need to estimate the error rigorously at each time step, which takes a significant amount of time.
 Consider a partition of the time interval $0 = T_0 < T_1 < .. < T_n = T$, where $T$ is the final time of the computation.
-To reduce the computational time, we first solve the equations on $[0, T]$ without any rigorously verification and save the solution $(\om_k, \eta_k, \xi_k, \phi_{k, 1}^N)$ at $t_k = T_i$.
+To reduce the computational time, we first solve the equations on $[0, T]$ without any rigorous verification and save the solution $(\om_k, \eta_k, \xi_k, \phi_{k, 1}^N)$ at $t_k = T_i$.
 Since we do not need to perform verification at this step, the running time for each time step is short.
-Then we solve the equations on a smaller time interval $[T_i, T_{i+1}], i=0, 1,2..., n-1$ from the initial data $W(T_i)$ and then perform the verification in each time interval in parallel.
+Then we solve the equations on a smaller time interval $[T_i, T_{i+1}], i=0, 1,2..., n-1$ using $W(T_i)$ as the initial data and then perform the verification in each time interval in parallel.
+At the end of each time interval $[T_i, T_{i+1}]$, we use the pre-computed data $W(T_{i+1})$, which is the same as the initial data for next time interval $[T_{i+1}, T_{i+2}]$ for verification.
+This guarantees that we use the same discrete solution $(\om_k, \eta_k, \xi_k, \phi_{k, 1}^N)$ for verification in $[T_i, T_{i+1}]$ and $[T_{i+1}, T_{i+2}]$.